seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-MD5 of ANALYST-INSTRUCTIONS.md as read this run whether the PREVIOUS run's commit is on main, and where it is if not every command that read analyst/live.json, with the row count it returned the source class that answered per carried catalyst: primary / archive / none, and per item: the host, what it answered, the field taken from it every lane NOT read this run, with its previous read date and its stored sec6_md5
+MD5 of ANALYST-INSTRUCTIONS.md as read this run whether the PREVIOUS run's commit is on main, and where it is if not every command that read analyst/live.json, with the row count it returned the anchor price of every published level, and the two touch probabilities printed beside each R:R the source class that answered per carried catalyst: primary / archive / none, and per item: the host, what it answered, the field taken from it every lane NOT read this run, with its previous read date and its stored sec6_md5